astral-sh/uv/docs/guides/integration/docker.md

 ADD . /app
 WORKDIR /app

-# Sync the project into a new environment
+# Sync the project into a new environment, using the frozen lockfile
-RUN uv sync
+RUN uv sync --frozen
 ```

 Once the project is installed, you can either _activate_ the virtual environment: